3mdeb/blog.3mdeb.com/source/_posts/2017-04-17-how-to-run-iotivity-with-zephyr-on-nxp-frdm-k64f.markdown

 - most examples contain CoAP as communication protocol, which IMO associate with IPv6,
-- total specification has almost 500 pages - reasonable economic output would be required to read through those documents,
+- total specification has almost 500 pages - reasonable economic output would be required to justify reading through those documents,
-- there are multiple APIs availabe: C, C++ and Java
+- there are multiple APIs available: C, C++ and Java
 - Apache 2.0 license
 - feature set is blasting and far from KISS philosophy